DreamOfTheRedChamber/system-design-interviews/README.md

 		+ Prefetchinng is slightly reminiscent of those annoying browsers and plug-ins that were popular a decade or so ago.
 They would prefetch all the links in an HTML document to improve responsiveness.
 The difference with DNS prefetching is that the amount of data sent over network is much lower.
 Typically, a single UDP packet can carry the question, and a second UDP packet can carry the answer.

 ### Load balancers <a id="frontend-load-balancers"></a>
-* All the traffic between web servers and clients is routed through the load balancer.

 #### Benefits <a id="frontend-load-balancers-benefits"></a>
 * Hidden server maintenance.
 	- You can take a web server out of the load balancer pool, wait for all active connections to drain, and then safely shutdown the web server without affecting even a single client.
 You can use this method to perform rolling updates and deploy new software across the cluster without any downtime.